Supporting Schools to Meet the Needs of Every Young Person

 Inclusive approach

-We value the voice of your pupils and involve them in the creation of their own learning plans, empowering them to take control of their journey and aspirations.
+We value the voice of your pupils and their families and involve them in the creation of their own learning plans, empowering them to take control of their journey and aspirations.
+We collaborate with schools to support reintegration plans.

 Meeting needs